Hidden veg Mac’n’Cheese

 - 1/2 cauliflower, cut in florets

 - 1 medium red onion, peeled and quartered

 - 60g plain flour

 - unsweetened, organic soy milk

-- 1/2 tsp garlic powder (try making your own roasted garlic powder)
+- 1/4 to 1/2 tsp garlic powder (try making your own roasted garlic powder)

 - 1/2 tsp ground turmeric